andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 - Buffer cache and high cache hit rates.
 It was critical to have as much memory as possible for buffer cache to achieve sub-millisecond query executions, in order to have enough throughput to reach more than 100K TPS.
 - IOPS consumption exceeded quota.
 It was critical to avoid exceeding the provisioned IOPS (PIOPS) allocation, otherwise queueing and high latency resulted.
 - The team faced unexplained CPU spikes that were reproducible in a load testing environment.
 The CPU use spikes caused temporary but widespread increased latency.
-- During the high load period, the Postgres database faced very high client connections into the tends of thousands.
+- During the high load period, the Postgres database faced very high client connections into the tens of thousands.
 - The application design involved per-user counts that were constantly changing.
 This could be social media style likes, comments, activity feeds, and more.
 The backend relies heavily on memcached for this with HAProxy helping manage connections.
 - Disruptive table vacuums during busy periods.
 The team relies on various tactics to minimize disruption from vacuum.
 Primarily vacuum is throttled to run slower, and tables with very high dead tuple growth are scheduled to run overnight during the lowest activity period.
 - Index bloat.
 The database uses a primary key data type that isn’t 100% ideal for minimizing bloat.
 Index bloat occurs meaning indexes occupy more space and aren't as efficient to scan.
 To solve that, indexes are periodically rebuilt, but rebuilding adds a lot of IOPS pressure so the timing needs coordination.